wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 Channel tags are there to indicate what your stream is about or what viewers can expect.
 Current accessibility tags include Color Blind, Closed Captions, Dyslexia, and Neurodivergent, among others.

-Find what you need within [all available stream tags](https://www.twitch.tv/directory/all/tags), or set custom warning tags such as 'Motion Sickness' and 'Epilepsy' in the [Stream Manager](https://dashboard.twitch.tv/stream-manager).
+Find what you need within [all available stream tags](https://www.twitch.tv/directory/all/tags){:target="\_blank" rel="noopener noreferrer"}, or set custom warning tags such as 'Motion Sickness' and 'Epilepsy' in the [Stream Manager](https://dashboard.twitch.tv/stream-manager){:target="\_blank" rel="noopener noreferrer"}.

 <br>

 ## Bonus: Use Multi-Actions

-This tip requires you to have an [Elgato Stream Deck](https://amzn.to/3xdWEk9).
+This tip requires you to have an [Elgato Stream Deck](https://amzn.to/3xdWEk9){:target="\_blank" rel="noopener noreferrer"}.
 It supports something called 'multi-actions'.
 With one press of a button, you can set up your entire streaming setup or content creation workflow.

 For example, I use multi-actions for stream.
 If I want to have everything I need, I press one button.
 It opens OBS, my game launcher, Lofi Girl on YouTube, and my Twitch Dashboard.
 It also moves all open programs to a specific location.

 Then, when I'm ready to go live, the multi-action starts the stream, sends out a tweet, and changes my Twitter handle.

 If you're able to invest in a Stream Deck, it will make your workflow and life so much easier!
-If you don't mind getting free software instead of dropping cash on a Stream Deck, you can download [streamer.bot](https://streamer.bot/) or [Touch Portal](https://www.touch-portal.com/).
+If you don't mind getting free software instead of dropping cash on a Stream Deck, you can download [streamer.bot](https://streamer.bot/){:target="\_blank" rel="noopener noreferrer"} or [Touch Portal](https://www.touch-portal.com/){:target="\_blank" rel="noopener noreferrer"}.

 <br>